 The Person that gives Azaan is called a Muazzin.

-Also referred as: Moazzin, Muezzin
+Also referred to as: Moazzin, Muezzin

 See: Azaan